AdobeDocs/marketo.en/help/sky/using-the-program-setup-tab.md

 <br>&nbsp;

-From the Setup tab of your program, you can select a channel, add tags and period costs, and change settings.
+From the [!UICONTROL Setup] tab of your program, you can select a channel, add tags and period costs, and change settings.

    ![Image One](/help/sky/assets/programs/using-the-program-setup-tab/using-the-program-setup-tab-1.png)